BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 ARTICLE III – Duties of Officers

-PRESIDENT: The President shall preside at all meetings of the Association and of the Board of Directors; shall have general supervision of the affairs of the Association; shall see that all orders and resolutions or the Board are carried into effect.
+PRESIDENT: The President shall preside at all meetings of the Association and of the Board of Directors; shall have general supervision of the affairs of the Association; shall see that all orders and resolutions of the Board are carried into effect.
 The President shall prepare the program for general meetings of the Association and shall chair the meeting.
 The President may modify the program if they deem it necessary.
-The President shall appoint all committees not otherwise provided for and shall be ex-officio member of all committees, except the Nominating Committee.
+The President shall appoint all committees not otherwise provided for and shall be an ex-officio member of all committees, except the Nominating Committee.
+The President will meet with Committee Chairs one week before the Board of Directors Meetings.
+The President chairs the By-Laws Committee.
 The President shall provide the deciding vote in cases where it will matter.
 The President shall approve all expenses incurred by the Association before invoices for such obligations are paid.
-The President will produce a formal document, at the June General Meeting showing all bills/statements, that they approved for the fiscal year.
+The President will plan the annual calendar and present it to the Board at the July reorganization Board meeting.

 ARTICLE IV – Parliamentary Authority